bogoware/Moneta/README.md

 A *rounding error* occurs when an operation cannot be performed without losing precision.
 These errors are influenced not only by the *values* involved in the operation but also by the `RoundingMode` and the `MonetaContext.RoundingErrorDecimals` that is used by the `MonetaContext` to detect rounding errors.
-Therefore you should an adequate value depending by the precision required by your tasks, in particular by the `Currency`s involved.

 > [!IMPORTANT]
 > `MonetaContext` will prevent you to create any `Money` that uses a `Currency` with a number of `DecimalPlaces` greather than the `RoundingErrorDecimals` value.